 Nancy C. Walker Award

-For the first time in their history, the Montgomery County Educational Media Specialists Association (MCEMSA) is delighted to honor Mr. Carl Bencal, principal at Clarksburg Elementary School and Mrs. Jennifer Baker, Mrs. Regina Rodriguez and Mr. Jeff Leaman, administrators at Walter Johnson High School with the Nancy C. Walker Award for Outstanding Support to a Library Media Program for the 2019-2020 school year.
-The award is given annually by the MCEMSA to highlight the role of administrative leaders in supporting school library media centers.
+Stone Mill Elementary School principal Dr. Kimberly Williams (Cascio) has been honored with the Nancy C. Walker Award for Outstanding Support to a Library Media Program for the 2020 – 2021 school year.
+The award is given annually by the Montgomery County Educational Media Specialists Association (MCEMSA) to highlight the role by administrative leaders in supporting library media centers.